cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/okta_authentication.md

 Then you need to follow Configuring {{< param product_name >}} above - with these values override:

-  * ssoUrl : the user access URL that you got above
+  * loginPageUrl : the user access URL that you got above

 ## Configuring WSO2 SSO